rohan-bhautoo/rohan-bhautoo/README.md

 > *"Programming isn't about what you know; it's about what you can figure out."*

-**I am a full-stack programmer who utilizes both logical and creative skills when developing a project.
+**I am a full-stack programmer 👨‍💻 who utilizes both logical 🧠 and creative 🎨 skills when working on a project.
 I am based in Mauritius 🇲🇺🌴.**

 ```javascript
 const rohan = {